 The literary worldlooks very different from when The New Inquiry first appeared in 2009.
 Now one of the most respected and scholarly authorities currently operating, and boasting contributors such as Teju Cole and Aaron Bady, itproved the younger generation of literary minds had something to offer the critical establishment, and it has remained an outstanding and complete compendium of responses to all the intellectual and pop-cultural engagements of our time.

-In all likelihood the most charming and offbeat book blog comes from small press publisher Melville House, which maintains MobyLives, your one-stop shop for topical political commentary, Dolly Parton-based news bulletins and Saturday morning cartoons.
-It follows that a press named for the author of “Bartleby, the Scrivener” should be so charmingly idiosyncratic, not to mention committed to the online life of the mind.
+The most charming and offbeat book blog around comes from indie publisher Melville House, which maintains MobyLives, your one-stop shop for political commentary, Dolly Parton-based news bulletins and Saturday morning cartoons.
+It follows that a company named after the author of Bartleby, the Scrivener should release such a charmingly idiosyncratic blog about books.

 Since launching in 2015, Literary Hub has become one of the most comprehensive literary websites on the internet, with contributions from virtually every corner of publishing: mainstream publishers such as Simon & Schuster frequently post excerpts from eagerly awaited titles, while smaller houses such as Graywolf Press and New Directions solicit original material from their stable of authors.
 Nor is it unusual to see bulletins from non-profits such as PEN America and independent bookstores from around the country.

 Long-running book blog The Millions can claim seniority over most of the blogs on this list, having been online since 2003 – it can also lay claim to some of the most distinguished contributors conceivable, with regular reviews, personal essays, previews and news items authored by Sam Lipsyte, Rivka Galchen, Wells Tower, Margaret Atwood, Jeffrey Eugenides and many others.